NathanACO/metaJAM/README.md

 > ![alt text](https://github.com/NathanACO/metaJAM/blob/main/bamdam_family_bubbleplot_damage.png)
 >
 > Also add a feature of the maximum number of taxa to be plotted together on the graph and the maximum number of sites will be implemented soon.
+> We will also add a list of taxa given by the user to exclude from the graph, or suggested by metaJAM from the damage supplementary plot.

 _Why metaJAM?_\